As You Were

 "You really think he'll care?"
 Harry said cynically.
 He pushed his empty bowl away and went up the stairs, probably to make use of the makeshift target range.

 "He might," Sophie said to his retreating back.

 Hermione sighed, watching Harry leave.
 "That's going to be an uncomfortable conversation."

 "No, I meant conversation, but I'm being optimistic."
 She glanced up at the clock.
 "I'm going to get back to research.
 Sophie, would you let me know when Scott is up and about?"

 "I'm going to get back to bed," Ron said sleepily, stifling a yawn.

 "Lazy prat," Hermione said affectionately.

 After they left, Sophie turned to Ginny, who had been oddly silent.
 The red-haired teen was gazing towards the stairs with a thoughtful expression on her freckled features.
 Sophie had probably interacted with the youngest Weasley the least out of all the Primes, mostly due to Ginny's absence during the Christmas party of the previous year.
-She knew that Lila thought highly of the girl, which said a great deal for Ginny's character.
-Lila wasn't easily impressed by people.
+She knew that Lila thought highly of the girl.

 Ginny noticed Sophie's scrutiny.
 "I'm not that upset," she said, meeting Sophie's eyes.
 "I understand why he lied to us."